Lung Transplant Frequently Asked Questions

 Will my insurance cover my transplant?
 How much?

 UW Health has contracts with many insurance providers, Medicare and Wisconsin Medicaid.
 You need to contact your insurance company to find out your coverage for the costs of your transplant surgery and the necessary post-transplant medication.
-After contacting your insurance company, if you still have questions, you may call 608-263-1505 and ask for one of our transplant financial counselors to assist you.
+After contacting your insurance company, if you still have questions, you may ask for one of our transplant financial counselors to assist you.

 How does your system work once I am referred?

 You first speak to a lung transplant coordinator who obtains information about your medical condition and your medical records.
-This information is presented to the lung transplant team, which determines whether you are a candidate for a lung transplant evaluation.
+This information is presented to the lung transplant team, which determines whether you are a candidate for a lung transplant consult.
 If so, a visit will be scheduled for you to discuss transplantation as a treatment option.

 It is important for you to bring a support person with you on this visit.
 The process will be explained to you at this time and your questions answered.
 When going through the transplantation process, a coordinator is assigned to you who will assist you throughout the entire process.